AssemblyScript/system-essentials/README.md

 ## Use cases

-* WASI applications could utilize system essentials, once available, reducing non-portable WASI API surface.
-* AssemblyScript could replace its custom essentials `env.time`, `env.seed` and eventually `env.trace` and `env.abort` (requires `system.log`) currently implemented as imports with system essentials, and would not have to choose between Web APIs (incompatible with WASI) and WASI (polyfill required).
-* Programs or libraries not specifically requiring Web or WASI APIs would not need additional non-portable imports in general.
+* Programs or libraries not specifically requiring Web or WASI APIs would not need additional non-portable imports in general, but are reusable by design.
+  * Time(ing)-aware utility
+  * Cryptographic utility
+  * Debugging by printing to console
+  * ...
+* Compilers and standard libraries could replace custom solutions with System Essentials / would not have to choose between Web and WASI APIs.
+* WASI applications could utilize System Essentials, reducing non-portable API surface, while also reducing polyfill overhead on the Web.
+For example, may only need to polyfill a file system.
+* Web applications could utilize System Essentials, reducing the need for separate glue code.
+For example, `system.timezoneoffset` cannot trivially be imported (requires `new`ing a `Date` object).